9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 1. Ponta da Ferraria

-Hidden on Sao Miguel’s west coast, around 25 km from the bustling city of Ponta Delgada, is the little-known gem Ponta da Ferraria.
+Hidden on São Miguel’s west coast, approximately 25 km from the bustling city of Ponta Delgada, lies the little-known gem of Ponta da Ferrarian.
 Nestled by the sea, here you’ll find a thermal spring that meets with the ocean to form a naturally heated swimming pool.
 It’s a surreal hot swim in the briny deep!

 The drive to the thermal spring isn’t hard either.
 A decent parking spot is a stone’s throw away at Termas da Ferraria resort.
 Once parked, you’re only a leisurely 5-minute walk from the spring.
-Just keep in mind that, if you want to use the other resort facilities, there’s a fee for it.
+Please note that if you want to use the resort facilities, a fee will apply.

 Don’t sweat about restrooms or changing areas, there’s one on the way to the hot spring from the parking lot.
-But, it’s light on lockers so leave precious items tucked away.
+However, there are no lockers, so leave precious items tucked away.

-Make sure you bring comfy shoes, a fluffy towel, and a swimsuit.
+Please bring comfortable shoes, a fluffy towel, and a swimsuit.

 These hot springs not only offer the soaking experience but you will be able to enjoy amazing views of the rugged coast of Sao Miguel.

-TOP TIP – Watch for the tides before going.
-In low tides, you will experience the hottest water, with high tides the cold water from the sea will mix up with the hot springs making its water more lukewarm than hot.
+TOP TIP – Watch the tides before going.
+During low tides, you will experience the hottest water.
+With high tides, the cold water from the sea mixes with the hot springs, making the water more lukewarm than hot.

 You can include it in your itinerary when you visit the cute town of Sete Cidades if you have time or leave it for another day.

-Also if you visit in the afternoon, I would then visit the town of Monsteiros with its natural pools and amazing sunsets.
-Right there you can have a delicious dinner while enjoying the sun setting on the horizon.
+Additionally, if you visit in the afternoon, I would recommend visiting the town of Monsteiros, which boasts natural pools and stunning sunsets.
+Right there, you can have a delicious dinner while enjoying the sun setting on the horizon.

 2. Terra Nostra Park